TahsinOP/IAFSM-UR5-Pick-and-Place-simulation/README.md

 4. Gazebo

+## Setup
-### Extract all the zip files into your src folder and build it
+1. Extract all the packages into your src folder and build them
+2. Configure Moveit in your ROS workspace